gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

         Long result = graph.execute(countElements, user);
         ```

-To chain operations its important to take note of what each operations input and
+To chain operations it's important to take note of what each operations input and
 outputs are, say if you want to chain two together like the following:

 !!! example ""